 - Agreed payment terms (e.g. on delivery, in 30 days, etc.)

-These items can be a strict requirement or an option, depending on a company’s procurement and purchasing workflows.
+These items can be a strict requirement or an option, depending on an organization’s procurement and purchasing workflows.
 In addition, purchase orders can be customized to suit the needs of a business, so this list is not exhaustive.

 With e-procurement software like Procurify, you can add account codes in the requisition phase.
 Adding this information will streamline the reconciliation process and make it easier to transfer information to your accounting system.